thekeenant/flow/README.md

 A simple SQL database library for Java that takes advantage of some of the awesome functional features found in Java 8.
 It is designed to be:

-* **Efficient**: Flow is a light-weight abstraction of JDBC that isn't too complex.
+* **Powerful**: Flow does not limit you, you can still do anything you want with your database, even if that means writing raw SQL queries!
+With a single line you can perform complex operations on a database, taking advantage of Java 8's `Stream`, and functional programming features.
 * **Simple**: Just add Flow as a dependency to your project and you are set.
 No fancy IDE or setup is required.
 No code generation is needed.
 It is just a Java library.
-* **Powerful**: Flow does not limit you, you can still do anything you want with your database, even if that means writing raw SQL queries!
-With a single line you can perform complex operations on a database, taking advantage of Java 8's `Stream`, and functional programming features.
 * **Familiar**: Operations in Java using Flow resemble SQL to some degree.
-This makes
+This makes working with databases fun and easy!
-* **Safe**: It is easy to make Flow do precisely what you want.
-Any exceptions you may encounter with Flow are designed to be easily handled and resolved.
+* **Safe**: Making Flow do precisely what you want is straightforward.
+It's easy to recognize errors in queries during development and fix them before they cost your project or company time and/or money.
+* **Efficient**: Flow is a light-weight abstraction of JDBC.
+Thus, it inherently has increased time and memory complexity.
+We have yet to test Flow against other libraries, but our goal here is to make queries stay within 5-10% the memory usage and performance of JDBC.

 Flow is not complete.
 It also lacks documentation, and as such, features will break upon every version iteration until a full release.